The Brain Benefits of Omega-3 Fats

 Most salmon you’ll find in the supermarket is farm-raised, regardless of its labeling.

-The EDF’s top choice is Alaskan wild salmon, either fresh, frozen, or canned since it is low in contaminants and high in omega-3s.
+The top choice salmon species are Alaskan wild salmon — since it is low in contaminants and high in omega-3s.

 Wild salmon contains fewer contaminants than farm-raised and no antibiotics.